joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/unique-array/lesson-notes/README.md

 To build a hash table, we start with an array, which would represent our pages on the wall.

 An important thing to note is that our array size in our hash table is usually pre-set.
-While JavaScript does not require a pre-determined size of an array, for hash tables, you would have a set size that is optimized for the purpose it is being used for.
+While JavaScript does not require a pre-determined size of an array, for hash tables, you would still have to consider this if you are building your own.

 Just like our dictionary on the wall - we don't want the number of pages on the wall to be too small or else the search time would take too long.
 We also don't want to make it too big, since at some point it takes up so much space, we may end up with a lot of unnecessary blank space on the wall and it no longer becomes useful.

+We are going to build a basic hash table that will use some arbitrary values for demonstration purposes.

-Our very simple hash table with have one property
+Our very simple hash table with have one property:

 - A table, which will store the data, we will limit it to 127 array positions (often referred to as `buckets` in other write-ups)
   - The table will have three properties